linuxguy421/cloudtunes/README.md

 # CloudTune

-### NOTICE: This is a long-term project being build in Minikube -- you'll
+### NOTICE: This is a long-term project being built in Minikube -- you'll
 ### need to modify things (such as IP addresses) to work outside of Minikube!

 ### Pre-installation